spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/01.step-animation/docs.md

 ### How To Use

-To use this feature rotate the 3D model to your desired position and zoom and then click **CAPTURE** this will save it.
+To use this feature rotate the 3D model to your desired position and zoom and then click **CAPTURE** this will enter in what you have chosen.
+You can also type in the exact angles you want.
 You can also use the right click of your mouse to pan.